 So types of torture that were considered acceptable were such pleasant things as removing ones nails from fingers and toes, pressing fingers with rods between them etc.

-The Pear –A Medieval Torture Device used on Women
+The Pear of Anguish –A Medieval Torture Device used on Women

-The pair was another gruesome little torture device that was invented mainly to be used on females.
+The pear of Anguish was another gruesome little torture device that was invented mainly to be used on females.
 It was basically a metal clamp type device shaped like a pear which was inserted into the mouth or other open areas.

 The torturer turned a screw to make the pear shaped metal object expand by force inside the victims body, this was a very effective torture device that would rip the tissue flesh and membranes inside a person’s body.